alexei-erm/alexei-erm.github.io/index.md

 The year-by-year evolution does not present a clear change of trend before and after 2001.
 The confidence intervals are almost always overlapping, offering little distinction even for the difference between positive and negative sentiment.

-Now, let's cumulate the sentiment scores of the range of years $[1972,2001]$ and $(2001,2012]$.
+Now, let's cumulate the sentiment scores of the range of years 1972-2001 and 2002-2012.
 A t-test between the two distributions, respectively for compound, positive, and negative sentiment, yields the following results:

 - The p-value for the compound sentiment scores is: 0.045
 - The p-value for the positive sentiment scores is: 0.031
 - The p-value for the negative sentiment scores is: 0.56

-These results indicate a significant difference between the compound and positive sentiment distributions at a significance level of $\alpha = 0.05$.
+These results indicate a significant difference between the compound and positive sentiment distributions at a 5% significance level.
 We can thus examine the distributions more closely.

 <div style="text-align:center">
   <img src="images/distributions_pos_neg.png" alt="Sentiment Distributions Positive and Negative" >